AJONCODE/github-battle-via-hooks/README/04_this-keyword_binding.md

   call
     -- “call” is a method on every function that allows you to invoke the function specifying in what context the function will be invoked.
+    -- in order to pass arguments to a function being invoked with ".call", you pass them in one by one after you specify the first argument which is the context
 */
 var sayName = function(){
   console.log(this.name + ":" + this.club);